krazkidd/petcam/README.md

 Installation:

-1. Copy config/local-config.php-example to config/local-
+1. Copy config/local-config.php-example to
-   config.php and edit the settings in the latter to meet your needs.
+   config/local-config.php and edit the settings in the latter to meet your needs.

 2. Change about.php to link to your distributable copy of the software.